Get started: Deploy and manage a full cloud IT solution with Microsoft Education

 Complete these tasks before you start the walkthrough:

-Make sure all the devices that you want to configure, such as student PCs, have the latest Windows 10, version 1703 image installed.
+Make sure all the devices that you want to configure, such as student PCs, have Windows 10 (version 1703 or later) image installed.

-If you don't have Windows 10, version 1703 installed on your devices, we recommend upgrading.
+If you don't have Windows 10, version 1703 or later, installed on your devices, we recommend upgrading.
 This process takes a while so start this task before proceeding with this walkthrough.

 Have an education-verified tenant to qualify for an Office 365 for Education subscription.
 You also need to be education-verified to use School Data Sync and Intune for Education.